aminmoosavi/SeizureModels/README.txt

 (b) run /code/main.m for stability analysis of the epileptor model.

-(c) run /code/main.ipynb for simulation of the epileptot model.
+(c) run /code/main.ipynb for simulation of the epileptor model.